Copyright © 2013 Les Enfants Terribles. Website by Wildish&co

 – Oliver Lansley, Artistic Director, Les Enfants Terribles

-Deadline for 2020 applications is MONDAY 20th JANUARY at 5pm!
+Deadline for 2020 applications is NOW CLOSED!

 We’re delighted to award Perhaps Contraption with the LET Award for their show ‘Nearly Human’ and the Greenwich Partnership award to Dead Rabbits Theatre for their show ‘My Love Lies Frozen In The Ice’.